telerik/winforms-docs/knowledge-base/gridview-combobox-popup-width-longest-text.md

 ---
-title: Adjusting Font Size and Width of ComboBox in RadGridView for WinForms
+title: Adjusting GridViewComboBoxColumn Editor DropDown Width to the Longest Text in RadGridView
-description: Learn how to customize the font size and dropdown width of a ComboBox column in RadGridView for WinForms to match your UI requirements.
+description: Learn how to customize the dropdown width of a GridViewComboBoxColumn editor to match the longest item text width.
 type: how-to
-page_title: How to Customize ComboBox Column Appearance in RadGridView for WinForms
+page_title: How to Customize GridViewComboBoxColumn Editor in RadGridView for WinForms
 slug: gridview-combobox-popup-width-longest-text
 tags: gridview,  dropdownlisteditor, font, width, combobox, longest text
 res_type: kb